wazuh/wazuh-documentation/source/development/packaging/generate-windows-package.rst

 Compiling windows agent
 ^^^^^^^^^^^^^^^^^^^^^^^

-Download our wazuh-packages repository from GitHub and go to the ``windows`` directory of the |WAZUH_LATEST_MINOR| branch.
+Download our wazuh-packages repository from GitHub and go to the ``windows`` directory of the |WAZUH_PACKAGES_BRANCH| branch.

 .. code-block:: console

-    $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/windows && git checkout |WAZUH_LATEST_MINOR|
+    $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/windows && git checkout |WAZUH_PACKAGES_BRANCH|

 Execute the ``generate_compiled_windows_agent.sh`` script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to compile and obtain the Windows agent compiled in a zip file :